dgraph-io/dgraph-docs/content/graphql/security/anonymous-access.md

 +++

 {{% notice "note" %}}
-Controling **anonymous access** of the GraphQL endpoint is only available in Dgraph Cloud.
+Controlling **anonymous access** of the GraphQL endpoint is only available in Dgraph Cloud.
 {{% /notice %}}